Italian baby names inspired by the Medici family mix history and romance.

 GIULIANO

-IPPOLITO– The Italian form of Hippolytus, a named borrowed from Greek legend and worn by a third century saint.
-Together, it made for a logical name for a Medici prince.
+The Italian form of Hippolytus, a named borrowed from Greek legend and worn by a third century saint.
+That sounds like a logical name for a Medici prince.

 LEONE

-LEOPOLDO– If Leopold seems over the top in 2012, then Leopoldo is probably much too much name.
-Except it isn’t so far from Leonardo, another Italian appellation that has fared well in recent decades, and shares the short form Leo.
+If Leopold seems over the top now, then Leopoldo is probably much too much name.
+Except it isn’t so far from Leonardo, another Italian favorite that English-speaking parents love.
+Plus Leopoldo shares nickname Leo.

 LODOVICO